jjzn/x65asm/README.md

 ## Features

 - Should run on any x86-based platform
-- Few dependencies (plain old `make` and a C compiler)
+- Has few dependencies (only needs plain old `make` and a C compiler)
 - Assembled binaries run in "real mode" for better 6502 compatibility
 - Assembled binaries can be flashed onto external storage and booted from, or can be run inside an emulator

 ## Installation

-NOTE: x86asm requires a compiler conforming to the C99 standard, however, support for VLAs is not required.
+**NOTE:** x86asm requires a compiler conforming to the C99 standard, however, support for VLAs is not required.

 ```